Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

-Where $A$ is the pulse amplitude, $t_0$ is the pulse onset time, $\tau_{\mathrm{D}}$ is the effective decay time constant including both scintillation decay and SiPM recharging process, and $\tau_{\mathrm{R}}$ is the rise time constant of the SiPM response.
+where $A$ is the pulse amplitude, $t_0$ is the pulse onset time relative to the start of the waveform window, $\tau_{\mathrm{D}}$ is the effective decay time constant including both scintillation decay and SiPM recharging process, and $\tau_{\mathrm{R}}$ is the rise time constant of the SiPM response.
 Positive function values are clipped to zero to maintain physical consistency.

-To correct for signal saturation at the dynamic range limit, single-exponential pulse fitting was applied to reconstruct the true pulse amplitudes, as demonstrated in Figure~\ref{fig:sat_wf_fit}.
+To correct for signal saturation at the dynamic range limit, pulse fitting was applied to reconstruct the true pulse amplitudes, as demonstrated in Figure~\ref{fig:sat_wf_fit}.
 Only unsaturated portions of the waveform were used for fitting, and this saturation correction was applied exclusively to gamma events and channels that exceeded the dynamic range.
 For these corrected pulses, the total charge was calculated using a hybrid integration method combining three regions: the original waveform from the leading edge to the saturation threshold, the fitted waveform through the saturated region until the crossover point where it drops below the recovering original waveform (identified after the pulse peak), and the original waveform from the crossover point to the pulse end.
 This approach accurately reconstructs the charge in saturated regions while preserving measured data elsewhere, as shown in Figure~\ref{fig:sat_wf_fit}.